VictorAuthiat/json_statham/README.md

     $ rails g json_statham:install

-This will create a new initializer at "config/initializers/json_statham.rb".
+This will create a new initializer at **config/initializers/json_statham.rb**.
 After running your tests to generate the json files you can now run `rails json_statham`.

+    $ rails json_statham

 This will show you a list of your json files ordered by duration.

-**Example:**

-    $ rails json_statham

 ```
 +------------------------------------------------------------------------+-----------------------+